liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/forms-navigation.md

 ![Multi step form example](/images/lexicon/MultiStepFormExampleGrid.jpg)

 * A simplified Multi Step form simply displays the user's progression through a form in a much less intrusive manner.
 Below is an example of a simplified Multi Step form **used in a Modal**.
-See [Simplified Multi Step Form](../multiStepFormSimplified) for more information.
+See [simplified multi step form](../multi-step-form-simplified) for more information.

 ![Simplified multi step form example of use inside a modal](/images/lexicon/MultiStepFormSimplifiedExample.jpg)